Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 7: 20th June 2024 - Thursday

 **Today's Progress**: Adding Redux store and setup by installing dependencies for Redux (npm i next-redux-wrapper react-redux redux).
 Creating store by adding states to variables and functions.
-Creatng a wrapper and updating index.js to pass 'store' in initial props ( static async getInitialProps ({store})).
+Creating a wrapper and updating index.js to pass 'store' in initial props ( static async getInitialProps ({store})).
 Return store.dispatch from the initial cards. (return store.dispatch(initialCards());
 import { initStore } from '../store'; (at top) and pass it at bottom of index.js (export default initStore.withRedux(Index);) Adding Redux Actions to the Redux Implementation.
 Actions are functions.
 Adding Redux Reducers in store.js.
 To test can use npm run build then npm start  - but the faster way is npm run dev - *** Test unsucessful with apparent error due to missing file ssr\.next\trace']   errno: -4048, ***